 #2: Vocabulary Auction

-This is a fun TEFL game that your students will love!
+This is a fun present continuous game that your students will love!
 It does take a bit of preparation time so I’ll generally only do it if I can recycle it for at least one more class.

 Prepare a bunch of sentences using the present progressive.
 Then, cut them up into individual pieces, word by word.
 Students have to bid on words that they think will help them make complete sentences.
 After that, there’s a trading round and then you can see who has the most sentences.